hypertrack/quickstart-react-native/README.md

 end
 ```

 Check the Swift version in build settings.
 Open your `.xcodeproj` project file with Xcode.
 Select the projects Xcode project file in the navigator, go to your app's target (Should be with the same name as a project name) > Build Settings and search for `SWIFT_VERSION` flag.
-If there isn't one, create it by clicking on the plus icon to the left of the search bar, select "Add User-Defined Setting", name it `SWIFT_VERSION` and set it to `4.2`.
+If there isn't one, create a new Swift file without creating a bridging header, and Xcode will create this setting for you.
+Set it to `4.2`.
+You can then delete the file.

 ![Swift version](Images/Swift_Version.png)